 PSC 3000 POLITICAL PHILOSOPHY (3 credits)

 A philosophical examination of major social and political concepts such as freedom, authority, justice, law, obligation and rights.
 Emphasis on important philosophers and ideologies in the history of political philosophy.
-Prerequisite: 60 credit hours completed

 PSC 3850 SPECIAL TOPICS (1-3 credits)